 In 1975, Skruv was an industrial hub in Sweden’s glass-blowing district.
 Its economy was supported by factories (glassworks, metalworks, and a cardboard factory), along with a brewery and a sawmill.

 In 2000, industry, particularly small factories such as the glass and wood factories, remained central.
-However, tourism began to play a role, with the glass factory catering to visitors.
+Also, the role of tourism had increased as the glassworks offered services to visitors.

 Soundscape Characteristics